-Asian shares mixed despite jitters after US bank failure
+Global shares mixed despite jitters after US bank failure

 Unemployment data for Australia for February will be released Thursday.
 A gain of 50,000 jobs is expected, after two straight months of losses, and the unemployment rate is expected to move one tick lower to 3.6%, according to RaboResearch.

-Some of the sharpest drops on Wall Street last week came from the financial industry.
-First Republic Bank tumbled 14.8%, while Charles Schwab lost another 11.7% after dropping 12.8% on Thursday.
-Larger banks, which have been stress-tested by regulators following the 2008 financial crisis, held up better.
-JPMorgan Chase rose 2.5%.

-In Tokyo trading, banking issues were sold, with MUFG Bank falling 3.5%, echoing such falls on Wall Street.
+In Tokyo trading, banking issues were sold, with MUFG Bank falling 3.5%, echoing such falls in the sector on Wall Street.
 Shares in Mitsui Sumitomo Financial Group dipped 4%.

 Worries grew recently that interest rates are set to go higher than expected after the Fed Reserve said it could reaccelerate the size of its rate hikes.
 The Fed is focusing on wage growth in particular in its fight against inflation.
 It worries too-high gains could cause a vicious cycle that worsens inflation.

-Traders now largely expect the Fed to stick with a modest 0.25 point hike.
+Traders now largely expect the Fed to stick with a modest 0.25-point hike.
 Last month, the Fed slowed to that pace after earlier hiking by 0.50 and 0.75 points.
 The Fed has already raised rates at the fastest pace in decades and made other moves to reverse its tremendous support for the economy during the pandemic.